 St. Louis Cardinals (46-43) at Chicago White Sox (30-60)

-The St. Louis Cardinals and the Chicago White Sox meet in the finale of their mini two game set from Guaranteed Rate Field in MLB action on Wednesday.
+The St. Louis Cardinals and the Chicago White Sox meet in game one of a mini two game interleague set from Guaranteed Rate Field in MLB action on Tuesday.

 The St. Louis Cardinals will look to find some form of consistency after alternating wins and losses in each of their last four games, including a defeat in the rubber match of their three game series against San Francisco, losing the finale by a final score of 13-8 on Sunday.
 Yairo Munoz and Matt Carpenter each had three RBIs and a home run, with Munoz going 2 for 2 while Carpenter did his damage as a pinch hitter.
 Jose Martinez and Marcell Ozuna each had an RBI to round out St. Louis’ scoring in the loss, with Martinez going 3 for 5 at the dish.
 Jedd Gyorko went 2 for 5 while Paul DeJong and Harrison Bader each contributed a base hit as well.
 Jack Flaherty lasted just 2.1 innings in the starts, allowing three runs, two earned, on four hits, not factoring in the decision, while John Brebbia ended up with the loss to fall to 1-3 this season.
 Miles Mikolas will start game one and is 9-3 with a 2.63 ERA and 75 strikeouts this season.
 This will be Mikolas’ first career start against the White Sox.